jachana/bluetext/blueprints/web-app/intro.md

         - { path: /app/node_modules/, source: { type: volume, id: node-modules }}
 ```

-## Boilerplate
+## Generate the code

+### 1. Start by running the React Web App boilerplate
+Fetch the documentation for the boilerplate module from the bluetext MCP server.

+Check if the boilerplate module is added to the polytope.yml file.
+If not, add it.

-Run the following command to generate the boilerplate code for this blueprint.
+Run the following command to generate the initial code for the React Web App module:

 `pt run --non-interactive "boilerplate{source-path: https://github.com/Cillers-com/boilerplate-react-web-app, target-path: my-module-code-root-path}"`

 Where `my-module-code-root-path` should be replace by the relative path to where you should place the module code root directory, `modules/web-app` by default.

+### 2. Make any necessary modifications
+Check the generated boilerplate code and see if any changes need to be made to fulfill the user's request.

+### 3. Add needed packages using the add-package-npm module
+Fetch the documentation for the add-package-npm module from the bluetext MCP server.

+Check if the add-package-npm module is added to the polytope.yml file.
+If not, add it.

+Run the add-package-npm module in accordance with the documenation.

 ## Poltope Values
-Example of code to add to the Polytope .secrets_and_values.defaults.sh file:
+Example of code to add to the Polytope .values_and_secrets.defaults.sh file:
 ```bash
 pt values set web-app-port 3000
 ```